varun-verma-code/candoriq-junior-uitest/README.md

 ## Guidelines:

-1. **Time Limit:** The evaluation has a 3-hour time limit, and you are encouraged to leverage all available resources within this timeframe.
+1. **Time Suggestion** The exercise shouldn't take you more than 3-hour to finish and you are encouraged to leverage all available resources within this timeframe.

 2. **Flexibility:** Feel free to leverage any available resources.
 Use any of the specified technologies, but avoid introducing new ones.